Life coaches. Business consultants. Fitness trainers. There are a million coaching topics, but there are really only two kinds of coaches:

 Different clients want different things, and offering both allows you to make a higher income with the results package while maintaining long-term income with ongoing support.

-How to build a results-focused coaching package your clients will love
+How to build a focused-result coaching package your clients will love

 I’m a strong believer in the fact that if you want to create a winning results-based coaching or consulting package, you must first ensure that you can get results in the first place.